Audio: Mono 7" Singles & EPs: 1969 - Lay, Lady, Lay

 CBS BA 301258 (Greece) - A-side scan by Hans Seegers

 Dylan releases were very rare during the Greek "colonels" regime, and this must have been regarded as non-political.
-CBS records were distributed by a company called "Music Box" in Athens.
+CBS records were distributed by a company called "Music-box" in Athens.
 This single contained the album tracks from Nashville Skyline, and had orange CBS labels.
 There are two label variations: the first (not shown) has no space between "Produced by Bob Johnston" and the CBS logo, the second (shown) has 4mm space.
+For details of the same single released in mono in the USA and Canada in 1973 in the "Hall Of Fame" series, see International Mono 7" Singles 1970-76.
 For details of the same single released in stereo in the UK in 1976 in the "Hall Of Fame" series, see US & International 7" & 12" Singles & EPs 1974-76.

 Lady7StereoGrSideB.jpg (22016 bytes)